The Uniform Mordell-Lang Conjecture: Applying equidistribution

 \subsection{Proof of Proposition~\ref{PropEqDistStep1}}

-The deduction of Proposition~\ref{PropEqDistStep1} from Proposition~\ref{PropEqDistStep1Aux} follows from an almost verbalized copy of the proof of Proposition~\ref{PropHtIneqPPAV} and the argument in $\mathsection$\ref{SubsectionProofOfHtIneqApp}, except that the arguments needed here are simpler because we no longer need to deal with the Faltings height $h_{\mathrm{Fal}}(A)$.
-Instead of repeating the proof, we hereby give a brief explanation.
+Proposition~\ref{PropEqDistStep1} can be deduced from Proposition~\ref{PropEqDistStep1Aux} by an almost verbal copy of the proof of Proposition~\ref{PropHtIneqPPAV} and the argument in $\mathsection$\ref{SubsectionProofOfHtIneqApp}.
+Even more, the arguments needed here are simpler because we no longer need to deal with the Faltings height $h_{\mathrm{Fal}}(A)$.
+Instead of repeating the proof, we hereby give a brief summary and leave it to the reader to supplement details from the previous sections.